Omar Ochoa Law Firm

 Depending on the exact circumstances and parties involved, you may be expected to meet specific notice requirements within a certain timeframe to preserve your right to bring a property damage claim.

-You’ve got enough on your mind if you recently discovered damage to your property.
-Even so, it’s crucial to take the right steps to protect your rights and ensure that you don't miss any legal deadlines.
+You've got enough on your mind if you recently discovered damaged property.
+Even so, it's important to take the right steps to protect your property rights and ensure that you don't miss any legal deadlines.

 1. Document the Damage